teaecetyrannis/pd-granola/README_EN.md

 ## installation
-download granola.zip file from the [last release](https://github.com/teaecetyrannis/granola/releases/tag/v1.0) and extract on the folder where vst3 plugins are found (to run with pd just download the source code run the granola.pd patch)
+download granola.zip file from the [last release](https://github.com/teaecetyrannis/granola/releases/tag/v1.0) and extract to the folder where vst3 plugins are found (to run with pd just download the source code run the granola.pd patch)

 ## operation